-You use Apple Mail as an e-mail client, do you have to send “heavier” files than usual in the form of attachments and aren’t you sure that the email is actually sent precisely because of this?
-Well, I don’t see the difficulty … use Mail Drop !
-Mail Drop how it works?
+You use Apple Mail as an e-mail client.
+Do you have to send “heavier” files than usual in the form of attachments, and aren’t you sure that the email is actually sent precisely because of this?
+Well, I don’t see the difficulty … use Mail Drop!
+In this article, you can know about mail drop how it works?

 With Mail Drop

 Therefore, it becomes possible to send attachments weighing up to 5 GB via Mail (the default e-mail client of macOS, iOS and iPadOS, also accessible in the Web version), which remain available for download for 30 days, after the which are eliminated.
 In this regard, it is good to keep in mind that Mail Drop has a 1 TB storage limit.